 Do the same with your deadlifts.
 Deadlift again, and then again.
 Do some hip thrusts.
 Then lunges.
 There are lots of variations of lunges you can do too.

 Then, when you’ve done all of this.
 Turn your attention to some other exercises and maybe the machines to top up your efforts.
 Good mornings.
 Leg presses.
 Hack squats.
 Kettlebell swings.
 Calf raises.

-Weight your training volume to the most important compound lifts, then add onto your routine with some other exercises that can help deliver more specific muscle targeting in all the right areas.
+Weight your training volume to the most effective compound lifts, then add onto your routine with some other exercises that can help deliver more specific muscle targeting in all the right areas.

 There’s no universal formula.
 It depends on your goals and preferences.
 But trying new things and making room for variety will help you find your flow.
-Plus, there’s no progression without change.
+Plus, there’s no progress without change.